rickyhai11/black_hole_v1/playnetmano_rm/engine/README.rst

     Reference link: https://etherpad.opnfv.org/p/centralized_quota_management

-    On Demand Quota Sync: Creates threads for each region and syncs the limits for each quota concurrently.
+    On Demand Quota Sync (quota sync for a project): Creates threads for each region and syncs the limits for each quota concurrently.

-    Periodic Quota Sync: Creates threads for each Project and calls quota sync for project(On Demand Quota sync) for syncing project.
+    Periodic Quota Sync(quota sync for all projects): Creates threads for each Project and calls quota sync for project(On Demand Quota sync) for syncing project.

     Caches OpenStack region specific clients so reduced traffic.